ElenaCoder/node.js-course/nodemoviedb/README.md

    `npm start`

 6. Access the API: The API will be available at `http://localhost:3000/api/movies`.
 You can use an HTTP client (e.g., cURL, Postman) to interact with the endpoints mentioned in the "Features" section.

+7. Authentication: To access protected endpoints, include a valid JWT token in the Authorization header of your requests.
+You can obtain a token by making a POST request to the `/api/login` endpoint with valid user credentials.
+The response will include a token that can be used for subsequent authenticated requests.
+   **Obtaining the JWT Token:**
+   To obtain a JWT token, we will use Postman.
+Follow these steps:

+   - Open Postman and create a new request.
+   - Set the HTTP method to POST.
+   - Enter the following URL: http://localhost:3000/api/login.
+   - Select the "Body" tab.
+   - Choose the "raw" option.
+   - Set the body format to JSON (application/json).
+   - In the request body, enter the following JSON:
+         ```
+         {
+            "email":"john@john.com",
+            "password":"john007"
+         }
+         ```
+   - Click the "Send" button to make the request.
+   - The response from the /api/login endpoint will include a JWT token.
+Copy this token from the response body.

+   **Include JWT Token:**
+    To access protected endpoints, include the JWT token in the Authorization header of your requests.
+    Here's an example using Postman:
+      - Create a new request in Postman for a protected endpoint (e.g., GET /api/movies).
+      - Set the HTTP method to the appropriate method (e.g., GET).
+      - Set the request URL to http://localhost:3000/api/movies.
+      - In the request headers, add a new header with the key Authorization and the value Bearer <your-jwt-token>.
+      - Replace <your-jwt-token> with the actual JWT token.
+      - Click the "Send" button to make the request.
+You should receive a response with the desired data from the protected endpoint.

 ## Database Setup